Monopoles and Landau-Ginzburg Models III: A Gluing Theorem: Introduction

 \begin{theorem}[Theorem \ref{T7.2}] For any integral class $\kappa\in H_2(Y,\partial Y;\Z)$, consider the subgroup

 If $Y$ is irreducible and $\rank_\NR\HM_*(\y|\kappa)=\rank_\NR\HM_*(\y|-\kappa)=1$, then $Y$ fibers over $S^1$. \end{theorem}

-The proof of Theorem \ref{T7.2} relies on the fiberness detection result \cite[Theorem 6.1]{KS} for sutured Floer homology.
-In the original definition of Gabai \cite{Gabai83}, any 3-manifold with toroidal boundary is a sutured manifold, but it is not balanced, in the sense of Juh\'{a}sz \cite[Definition 2.2]{J06}.
-Thus the sutured Floer homology, either $\SFH$ or $\SHM$, is not previously defined for this class of sutured manifolds.
-One may regard our construction as a natural extension of $\SHM$, and ask if a decomposition theorem, like \cite[Theorem 1.3]{J08} and \cite[Theorem 6.8]{KS}, continues to hold at this generality.
-Using the Gluing Theorem \ref{T2.5}, we establish a preliminary result, Theorem \ref{T8.1}, towards this direction.
-Theorem \ref{T1.4} then follows from Theorem \ref{T8.1} and the works of Kronheimer-Mrowka \cite{KS} and Ni \cite{Ni09b}.
+The proof of Theorem \ref{T7.2} relies on the fiberness detection result \cite[Theorem 6.1]{KS} for sutured monopole Floer homology $\SHM$.
+In the original definition of Gabai \cite{Gabai83}, any 3-manifolds with toroidal boundary are examples of sutured manifolds, but they are not balanced in the sense of Juh\'{a}sz \cite[Definition 2.2]{J06}.
+Thus the sutured monopole Floer homology $\SHM$ is not previously defined for this class of sutured manifolds.
+One may regard our construction as a natural extension of $\SHM$ and ask if a sutured decomposition theorem, as in \cite[Theorem 1.3]{J08} and \cite[Theorem 6.8]{KS}, continues to hold at this generality.
+Theorem \ref{T8.1} is a preliminary result in this direction.
+Theorem \ref{T1.4} then follows immediately from Theorem \ref{T8.1} and the works of Kronheimer-Mrowka \cite{KS} and Ni \cite{Ni09b}.